Autumn from “The Seasons (series)“, 1896

 The Blog Tour deadline is September 27th.

-Links must be added to the Art Bead Scene flickr page where you upload your entry
+Links must be added to the Art Bead Scene flickr page where you upload your entry.

 The Blog Tour will be on September 30th.